Warm, knowledgable, & grounded support you can rely on

 I believe healing comes from the mind, body, heart, soul, and community.
 I practice both talk therapy and somatic therapies that turn to our body for intuition and wisdom.
 My approach also considers your environmental factors - the systems you live in and how they affect you.

-When Abby isn’t in the therapy room, you can find them outside in nature, playing soccer or beach volleyball, listening to music, tapping into her Italian roots cooking homemade pasta, and spending time with friends and family.
+When Abby isn’t in the therapy room, you can find them outside in nature, playing soccer, listening to music, tapping into her Italian roots cooking homemade pasta, and spending time with friends and family.

 Let’s start your therapy journey together